A large deformation theory for coupled swelling and growth with application to growing tumors and bacterial biofilms: Analysis and results

 Finally, we show the dependence of the dimensionless growth rate as a function of the applied pressure using \cref{eq:gammabar_dimlss,eq:exact_fg,eq:eqb_sol_incomp}.
-Since the solid volume fraction does not depend on the growth process here for a given applied pressure (no growth terms in \cref{eq:eqb_sol_incomp}), the growth rate will be constant in time (in the absence of diffusion-consumption limitations).
+The growth rate only depends on the solid volume fraction which only depends on the applied pressure here in the absence of diffusion-consumption limitations.
 We choose $\bar{f}_g^* = \bar{f}_g(\phi_{f})$ so that $\bar{\Gamma} = 1$ when $P_b =0$.
 The dimensionless growth rate $\bar{\Gamma}$ is plotted as a function of $P_b/P_h$ in \Cref{fig:fig5}(d) for different values of $\chi$ and $\eta$ ($P_h>0$ for all combinations of chosen $\chi$ and $\eta$).
 It can be seen that larger applied pressure (higher values of $P_b/P_h$) always leads to decreasing growth rates.
 For $P_b/P_h>1$, we have $\bar{\Gamma} = 0$. \textit{Hence, our swelling-growth theory also offers a kinetic basis for the experimentally observed dependence of growth rate on applied stresses.}\\

 We note that all the conclusions above also hold for the case of non-isochoric species conversion (see \ref{app:nonisochoric}).
 Having demonstrated the ability of the theory to qualitatively capture the different experimentally observed dependences of the growth rate on the concentration of the diffusing species and the applied stress (in the absence of diffusion-consumption effects), we will now employ the theory to solve boundary value problems where these dependences become relevant.